Notropis amoenus

 It has an intolerance to environmental degradation, particularly siltation within spawning habitat.
 Urbanization and habitat loss may also be contributing to its low populations in the state.

-In 2016, the New Jersey Endangered and Nongame Advisory Committee recommended a Special Concern status for this species, but no formal rule proposal has been filed to date.
+In 2016, the New Jersey Endangered and Nongame Advisory Committee recommended a Special Concern status for this species.
+In January 2025, the rule proposal for upgrading the species status was finally adopted.

 Text written by Michael J. Davenport in 2016.